Tigers in India: North Eastern Hills and Brahmaputra Flood Plains

-With two important Tiger Conservation Units (TCUs), there are nine tiger reserves in this landscape which has a forest area of around 1,70,541 km^{2}.
-Tibet Autonomous region of China, Bhutan, Nepal, Bangladesh and Myanmar are the neighboring countries that share their borders with this landscape thus making trans-boundary international cooperation an essential requirement for tiger conservation success.
+Including two Tiger Conservation Units (TCUs), nine tiger reserves there are part of the forest area of around 1,70,541 km^{2}.
+The Tibet Autonomous region of China, Bhutan, Nepal, Bangladesh and Myanmar share borders with this landscape, requiring international cooperation.

 Sundarban

-Sundarban landscape consists of mangrove forests of southern part of West Bengal and extends into Bangladesh This important wetland is a global priority Tiger Conservation Landscape Unit covering an area of more than 10,000 km^{2} which was declared a World Heritage Site by UNESCO in 1987.
-Designated as Sundarban Biosphere Reserve with around 4,266 km^{2} area on the Indian side of the Sundarban (34%) is under highest protection for residing wildlife in comparison with Sundarban in Bangladesh (66%) having majority of area being open to harvest the forest produce.
+Sundarban consists of mangrove forests in the southern part of West Bengal and extends into Bangladesh.
+This wetland is a global priority Tiger Conservation Landscape Unit covering more than 10,000 km^{2}.
+It was declared a World Heritage Site by UNESCO in 1987.
+Designated Sundarban Biosphere Reserve with 4,266 km^{2} area on the Indian side (34%) is under the highest protection for wildlife in comparison with Sundarban in Bangladesh (66%), where a majority of the area allows harvesting forest produce.

-Aquatic systems of the mangrove habitat are highly productive among the ecosystems.
-With a density of 3.6 tigers per 100 km^{2} in Sundarban landscape, they have adapted successfully to a more amphibious, saline, pneumatophore-filled existence.
-This region is also known for prevalence of high numbers of Man-Eater tigers.
-Chital (Axis axis), Wild Pig (Sus scrofa), Rhesus macaque (Macaca mulatta) and Lesser adjutant stork (Leptoptilos javanicus) are the major prey for tigers in Sundarban.
-Other fauna found here such as Water monitor (Varanus salvator), young Saltwater crocodiles (Crocodylus porosus) and possibly fish are also preyed upon by the local tigers.
-With rivers acting as natural geographical barriers, tigers crossing the water channels by swimming up to 400 m distance have been recorded.
-Being in an isolated habitat, the gene flow is highly restricted for tiger species in this landscape.
+Aquatic systems of the mangrove habitat are productive, hosting 3.6 tigers per 100 km^{2}_{,}.
+They have adapted to a more saline and pneumatophore-filled existence.
+This region has many man-eaters.
+Chital (Axis axis), Wild Pig, Rhesus macaque (Macaca mulatta) and Lesser adjutant stork (Leptoptilos javanicus) are the major prey.
+Fauna such as Water monitor (Varanus salvator), young Saltwater crocodiles (Crocodylus porosus) and possibly fish are other prey.
+With rivers serving as natural barriers, tigers swimming across the water channels up to 400 m wide have been recorded.
+An isolated habitat restricts the gene flow for tigers.